decentdao/fractal-docs/README.md

 # Welcome to Fractal

-Fractal provides tools to support everyone from DAO members to Web3 developers:
+Fractal is a an open DAO framework that unleashes a new wave of efficient, composable and secure DAOs that get stuff done without compromising asset protections!
+It does this by forming on-chain asset decision makers into subDAO hierarchies.
+These subDAO contributor groups are each empowered with their own Safe Treasury, governance (multi-signature or token vote) and permissions.
+This means each subDAO can operate like its own autonomous DAO, scale with it’s own tools and integrations… but never lose on-chain accountability to parent stakeholders.

-* Developers - Build modules to extend the functionality of DAOs and develop new front-end user experiences.
+Fractal offers value to everyone from DAO members to Web3 developers:

-* DAO Organizers - Create on-chain DAOs and establish their governance models.
+* DAO Organizers - Create your own on-chain DAOs, establish their structure and governance and track outcomes to keep them accountabile (note - soon switching will be even easier with an upcoming 'import your existing Safe Treasuries' feature).
-* DAO Participants - Interact with DAOs, depending on the structure created by the organizers.
+* DAO Participants - Interact with the DAO based on subDAO permissions as well as track proposals, activities and asset movements.
 * DeFi protocols - Use DAOs to support sophisticated workflows and scale up your DeFi protocol.

 <img src=".gitbook/assets/file.drawing.svg" alt="Ecosystem" class="gitbook-drawing">